skiffos/SkiffOS/configs/pine64/book/README.md

 [common readme]: ../

 ## GentooLTO with KDE for Pinebook

 Add `core/pinebook_gentoo` to enable the GentooLTO based KDE for Pinebook Pro.

-Downloads the `skiffos/skiff-core-gentoo-kde:pinebook-lto` image at first boot, which contains an up-to-date GentooLTO (optimizations O3) installation with a variety of kde desktop apps, and lightdm / x11 pre-configured with Panfrost hardware acceleration.
+The gentoo configuration downloads the `skiffos/skiff-core-gentoo-kde:pinebook-lto` image at first boot, which contains an up-to-date GentooLTO (optimizations O3) installation with a variety of kde desktop apps, and lightdm / x11 pre-configured with Panfrost hardware acceleration.